Gov.'s budget cuts scrutinized

 The announcements from the governor’s appointees were met with concern from lawmakers.
 The stark prediction of a possible recession did not deter questions about specific programs that could be on the chopping block.

-The joint budget hearings were scheduled after Kemp ordered state agencies to cut 4% from their budgets this fiscal year, followed by 6% next year.
+The joint budget hearings were scheduled after Kemp ordered state agencies to cut 4 percent from their budgets this fiscal year, followed by 6 percent next year.
 Cuts could start as early as next week.

-“The 4% cuts on certain agencies that the governor is proposing, starting in October, will save the state about 200 million,” Dorfman said.
-“It is possible that might be enough to keep the budget balanced for FY2020 but it’s possible it might not be enough.”
+“The 4 percent cuts on certain agencies that the governor is proposing, starting in October, will save the state about 200 million,” Dorfman said.
+“It is possible that might be enough to keep the budget balanced for Fiscal Year 2020 but it’s possible it might not be enough.”

 “Right now it’s really important to get our heads around where our state's economy is and where we’re headed,” Hill said in opening remarks.